Department website: http://eps.jhu.edu/

 Prerequisite(s): AS.270.103 OR AS.271.107

-This “book club” style seminar focuses on the exploration, discussion and critical analysis of a range of contemporary environmental films and literature.
+This “book club” style seminar focuses on the exploration, discussion and critical analysis of a range of environmental films, art, and literature.
+This seminar, students will have the opportunity to do creative writing and visual arts, and reading environmental literature.

 Writing Intensive